-Note: Despite the fact that some indicators used in this Risk Dashboard do not still completely capture the latest development in the context of Covid-19 outbreak, the expected deterioration of the relevant indicators reflecting all available information in a forward looking perspective has been considered in the assigned risk levels where possible, and incorporated in the text.
-Expert judgment is applied in credit and profitability and solvency risks categories.
-The other risk categories levels reflect our quantitative methodology and the arrows show changes compared to the last assessment.
-The structural break as of Q1 2020 related to the Brexit withdrawal agreement and represented with a dashed line indicates a break in the number of undertakings of the time series and rebalance of the country weights.
-Additionally, adjusted time series for EU27 are also disclosed to reflect potential variations driven by the structural break in the sample.
+Note: The structural break as of Q1 2020 related to the Brexit withdrawal agreement and represented with a dashed line indicates a break in the number of undertakings of the time series and rebalance of the country weights.
+Additionally, adjusted time series for EU27 before Q1 2020 are also disclosed to reflect potential variations driven by the structural break in the sample.

-- Reference date for company data is Q1-2020 for quarterly indicators and 2019-YE for annual indicators.
-The cut-off date for most market indicators is end of June 2020.
+- Reference date for company data is Q1-2021 for quarterly indicators and 2020-YE for annual indicators.
+The cut-off date for most market indicators is end June 2021.

 - Risk Levels are based on a 4-level scale from Low (green) to Very high (red).
 Risk trend reports the quarter on quarter variation of the risk based on a 5-level scale from Substantial Decrease to Large Increase.

 The Outlook displayed for the next 12 months is based on the responses received from the national competent authorities (NCAs) and ranked accordingly to the expected change in the materiality of each risk (Substantial decrease, decrease, unchanged, increase and substantial increase).